CreatorWorkflowsNow/creatorworkflowsnow.github.io/docs/lab_travelrequest/Travel-Request-Lab-Introduction.md

 ---

 # Travel Request Lab

-## In this session, you will get hands-on experience in creating a Travel Request application using the ServiceNow platform.
+In this session, you will get hands-on experience in creating a Travel Request application using the ServiceNow platform.
 We will cover concepts such as Building Tables, Record Producers, Integrations and Workflows within App Engine Studio - our low-code application development interface for developers of any level of experience.
+{: .fs-6 .fw-300 }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
 {:toc}

 ---